Relintai/pandemonium_engine_docs/engine_development/cpp/custom_modules_in_cpp.md

 one of the XML files and recompile the engine from now on.

 If you change your module's API, you can also re-extract the docs, they will contain the things that you previously added.
-Of course if you point it to your godot folder, make sure you don't lose work by extracting older docs from an older engine build on top of the newer ones.
+Of course if you point it to your pandemonium folder, make sure you don't lose work by extracting older docs from an older engine build on top of the newer ones.